Copyright © , Temple University. All rights reserved.

 - track the level of survey research imposed on various university constituencies,

-- encourage the communication and appropriate use of survey results within the Temple community.
+- encourage the communication and use of survey results within the Temple community and that information is used for continuous improvement.

 Approval Process for Surveys of Students, Faculty, and/or Staff